suhasmaddali/suhasmaddali/README.md

 ## 💼🎒 My Portfolio Overview:

 Feel free to take a look at my expertise in __machine learning__ and __deep learning__ by exploring my completed projects.
 Links are below.
 I invite you to read the detailed descriptions at the bottom of this website.
-My portfolio shows diversity and depth of knowledge in __image recognition__, __natural language processing__ and more.
+My portfolio shows diversity and depth of knowledge in __computer vision__, __natural language processing__ and more.

 <img src = "https://github.com/suhasmaddali/Images/blob/main/New%20Intro%20Gif%20Image.gif" width = 1000 height = 400/>